 General

-Verification shall be accomplished through the selection of the appropriate stages on the basis of project specificity from the following:

-qualification,

-acceptance,

-pre-launch,

-in-orbit (including commissioning),

-post-landing.
+The Verification Plan shall state which verification activities are to be accomplished in each of relevant verification stages.

 Qualification, acceptance and pre-launch stages shall be completed before launch.

 When the verification programme includes an in-orbit stage, the verification shall not rely only on in-orbit activities.